Program and Site Location: 24 Hour Supportive Housing, Fairhaven

-As a Tenant Support Worker, you will provide life skills services to Program Participants who may struggle with mental health concerns, substance use challenges, and chronic health conditions.
+Position Summary: As a Tenant Support Worker, you will provide life skills services to Program Participants who may struggle with mental health concerns, substance use challenges, and chronic health conditions.
 Within this role you will support Program Participants to identify individual goals and develop life skills necessary to live as independently as possible.
 Service delivery is based on a client centered, trauma informed and non-judgmental perspective.

 Typical Duties Include: